AdrielMendezRios/Chip8/README.md

-There are some rendering issues that I still need to work out so if you find any and/or know what might be causing them please let me know!! thanks in advanced 🙏🏼
+There are some rendering issues that I still need to work out so if you find any and/or know what might be causing them please let me know!! thanks in advanced 🙏🏼 also note , the audio system is basically a placeholder for now, it simply '_works_' for now but by no means the final product.